keniets/kenietsmap/README.md

   The build script will create geoJson vars in the end of the map.js file.
 You may change them order: it will lead to changing of orders of map layers.
 - it will create all dependencies which is necessary to out of box map appearance
-- it will render one layer of the map and one layer named "labels.geojson" (it's necessary to put in a map folder a label.geojson file to display this file and one of other layers by default)
+- it will render one layer of the map and one layer named labels.geojson (it's necessary to put in a map folder a label.geojson file to display this file and one of other layers by default)
 - for example see existing map (locating in mainMap subfolder), consisting from 9 layers

-3. Run app
+## 3. Run app

-- To run the application perform "ionic serve"
+- To run the application perform `ionic serve`
 - To run the app on device perform "cordova run android/cordova run ios"
-Description:
+- Description:
-"ionic serve" will launch the app in browser
+`ionic serve` will launch the app in browser
-"cordova run android/cordova run ios" will launch the app on device without an installation
+`cordova run android/cordova run ios` will launch the app on device without an installation

-4. Project structure
+## 4. Project structure
 - A base directory of project is www/
 - CSS folder is for styles
 - dist folder is for files which will be displayed in browser